HL7/cql/input/pages/03-developersguide.md

 :toc:
 :page-standards-status: normative

 This chapter complements the Author’s Guide by providing more in-depth discussion of language elements, semantics, more complex query scenarios, and more advanced topics such as typing and function definition.
-Readers are expected to be familiar with the content of the link:02-authorsguide.html[Author’s Guide] in the discussions that follow.
+Readers are expected to be familiar with the content of the [Author’s Guide](02-authorsguide.html) in the discussions that follow.

 [[lexical-elements]]
 == Lexical Elements